Workshop in the History of Material Texts

 Welcome to the website for the University of Pennsylvania's Workshop in the History of Material Texts!
 Here you can find announcements about upcoming events as well as a searchable database of seminars we have held since the fall of 1996.
 (Information about speakers and talks from the initial years of the Workshop has unfortunately been lost.
 If you have such information, please contact us.)

 We meet each Monday on the 6th floor of Van Pelt Library at the University of Pennsylvania.
 We also live-stream our events via Zoom.
-For updates and Zoom links, please sign up for our listserv; click on Get Password under Options on the right-hand side of the page to get started.
+For updates and Zoom links, please sign up for our listserv.
+(If you are outside the US, please email us to get on the list, as this link only works for those within the US.)

 Next Meeting